![]() |

 Alexander the Great enjoyed Sorbet.
 Their

-fastest running slaves one imagines delivered the ice.
+fastest running slaves, one imagines, delivered the ice.

 You’ll have to forgive me for taking an epic